scala-exercises/scala-exercises/DEV_GUIDE.md

 ####Creating a new content library

 Each content library is an independent SBT module working as a library, which should be published as an artifact for it to be included in Scala Exercises.
 You'll also need to set up a GitHub repository for your libraries, at least containing one file, as repository information is needed by the Scala Exercises compiler to fetch their contributors.
-From now on, we'll consider you've already set up a new project for your exercises library, and we'll focus on the specifics on how to layout the content itself.
+From now on, we'll assume you've already set up a new project for your exercises library, and we'll focus on the specifics on how to layout the content itself.

 First of all you need to set up the library by creating a new Scala `object` that contains basic details about it.
 This `object` must subclass from `org.scalaexercises.definitions.Library`.
 Here you can find a template for this object: